engineyard/ey-docs/pages/cloud-updates-november-2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update8><h2 id="update8"><b>Major:</b> High availability for clustered environment now in Alpha</h2></a>

+November 28, 2011

+With high availability, when you create an environment, Engine Yard Cloud automatically deploys your instances across different availability zones in an Amazon Web Services region.
+Engine Yard balances the instances and ensures that master and slave instances are in separate zones.

+For more information, see [[High availability for clustered environments|environment-high-availability]].
+To try out high availability, sign up [[here|signup-high-availability]].

 <a href=#update7><h2 id="update7"><b>Major:</b> Engine Yard announces Engine Yard Labs program and Node.js</h2></a>

 November 16, 2011